 These are such a classic and easy side dish recipe that pair perfectly with almost any main dish.
 They’re one veggie that everyone in my family loves, as well as parmesan roasted broccoli and roasted potatoes and carrots.

 Sometimes it’s nice to take it back to the basics, and that’s exactly what this green beans recipe does!
 It’s a classic, easy and delicious side dish that I’m sure many of you make at home.
-My favorite way to cook green beans is either to saute or roast them in the oven.
+My favorite way to cook them is either to saute or roast them in the oven.
 They turn out perfectly tender, flavorful and taste so fresh.